Enes Kanter Freedom: Travel disruptions

 In May 2017, while on a tour hosting basketball camps in Hong Kong and Japan and other parts of Asia, Kanter was in Jakarta, Indonesia.
 At 2:30 am, Kanter's manager knocked on his door with alarming information.
 He was told that two men identifying themselves as Indonesian government officials had visited the camp and wanted to find out if Kanter was sleeping at the camp, which he often did.
 Kanter, staying at a hotel with his manager, instead immediately left Indonesia, traveling to Singapore, then Bucharest, Romania via Frankfurt, Germany.
 On May 20, 2017, when trying to fly into Romania – where another camp was planned to be held – Kanter was not allowed into the country and was told by officials there that his passport had been cancelled by the Turkish embassy.
 Kanter was temporarily stranded in Romania, but eventually flew to London and then back to the United States.
 While stuck in Romania, Kanter took to Twitter to explain his situation and the hashtag #FreeEnes went viral.
 Upon landing in the US, Kanter said the first thing he did was pray.

-In January 2019, he decided against travelling to London with the Knicks, fearing that his life could be in danger if he traveled to Europe.
+In January 2019, he decided against traveling to London with the Knicks, fearing that his life could be in danger if he traveled to Europe.
 Kanter did not travel to Toronto with the Portland Trail Blazers in March 2019 for the same reason.
 According to a 2019 ESPN story, FBI agents issued him a communications device that allows him to contact the organization at a moment's notice due to credible threats against his life.

-Israel
+Palestine and Israel

 Kanter was listed in April 2021 as "one of the leading pro-Israel influencers online".
 He attended an event hosted by diplomats from the US, UAE, Bahrain, and Israel on September the same year celebrating the anniversary of the Abraham Accords, which marked normalisation of relations between Israel and the two Arab countries.
 In November 2020, Kanter also met with Israeli diplomat Gilad Erdan and talked of joining forces to combat antisemitism.

 Following the October 7 attack on Israel, Kanter condemned Hamas for their actions.
-He criticized Erdogan for not calling Hamas a terrorist group and claimed the slogan "From the river to the sea" meant supporting the destruction of Israel and called college protestors using it brainwashed.
-However, he has also criticized the Israeli bombing of the Gaza Strip, saying "Children and innocent people do not deserve to be punished for the acts of Hamas!
-Even wars have rules, and these rules must be upheld, at all times, and by all sides.
-So if #Israel is committing war crimes then of course I condemn Israel".
+He criticized Erdogan for not calling Hamas a terrorist group and stated the slogan "From the river to the sea" meant supporting the destruction of Israel and called college protestors using it brainwashed.